tonikelope/usb_relay/README.md

 # usb_relay
-Python 3.x code for controlling  a USB CH340 Relay
+## Python 3.x code for controlling  a USB CH340 Relay

+### Installation

+(Connect one end of the cable to NO input and the other to COM).

 ```sudo chmod 777 /dev/ttyUSB0```